What are anchovies? loveFOOD investigates the much-maligned but transformative ingredient.

 READ MORE: A complete guide to Worcestershire sauce

 Anchovies are small, slender fish found in the Black Sea, Mediterranean and Pacific and Atlantic Oceans.
 However, when you see them in the supermarket they are more likely to be preserved than fresh.

 Salt-cured anchovy fillets packed in sunflower or olive oil are the cheapest and most readily available.
 They are sold in tall, thin resealable jars which is good if you only plan to use a few.
 Horizontal ring-pull tins or cans are also available, but make sure you transfer what's left over to a sealed container and the fillets are submerged in oil, as storage in an open can will contaminate the taste.

 Another way you can buy them is packed in salt.
 Whole salted anchovies are meatier, firmer and sweeter, but expect to spend around half an hour prepping them.
 They are usually left with their bones and fins intact so need filleting.
-After scraping off excess salt and rinsing with water, an extra soak in either milk or white wine can help to soften them.
+After scraping off excess salt and rinsing with water, an extra soak in either milk or white wine can help soften them.
 Store the anchovies you haven't touched in a glass jar in the fridge for up to six months.

 Less common are marinated anchovies – often known by their Spanish name, boquerones – which are eaten as a snack or tapas dish.
 They are deboned then marinated in vinegar, oil and salt.
-The pickling process turns them bright white (unlike the grey or pink of the salted ones) and they are much milder.
-Try on top of toasted bread and butter.
+The pickling process turns them bright white (unlike the grey or pink flesh of the salted ones) and they are much milder.
+Try on top of toasted bread with butter.